Oaxaca Artisanal Wool Textile Experience

 Group Size | Private – Max 6 people per booking |

-Itinerary for visiting the Textile weavers near Teotitlan del Valle
+Itinerary for visiting the Wool Textile Weavers near Teotitlan del Valle

-You will be picked up from your Oaxaca City hotel at 9:00 a.m. to get an early start out to the weaving collective near the town of Teotitlan del Valle, which is internationally famous for its textiles.
+You will be picked up from your Oaxaca City hotel at 9:00 a.m. to get an early start at the weaving collective near the town of Teotitlan del Valle, which is internationally famous for its textiles.

-We will be going to visit one family in the farmland between Tlacolula and Teotitlan del Valle where their home and shop are located.
+We will visit one family in the farmland between Tlacolula and Teotitlan del Valle where their home and shop are located.
 The weaving home is approximately 45 minutes northeast of Oaxaca.
 We will learn their story and family history, along with how the textile collective was formed.

 Upon arrival, you will receive a traditional Zapoteco welcome – the local indigenous group of this particular region.
 We will be spending the first half of the day learning about the process of how the sheep’s wool is turned into yarn, with hands-on practice and participation.
 You will also learn about how some of the natural dyes are made, and be able to help dye some of the yarn yourself!